DanielJR78/selenium-cucumber-sample/README.md

 # Install and check
-Once you get project sources, go on project folder to install dependencies, and then launch tests from Cypress interface (*open*) or execute them all in headless mode (*run*)
+Once you get project sources, go on project folder to install dependencies, and then launch tests to get results in a HTML or JSON format report :
   ```
   npm install
-  ./node_modules/.bin/cucumber-js                                           >> Test and get HTML report
+  ./node_modules/.bin/cucumber-js
-  ./node_modules/.bin/cucumber-js -f json:reports/cucumber-report.json      >> Test and get JSON report
+  ./node_modules/.bin/cucumber-js -f json:reports/cucumber-report.json

   ```